Azure App Service—SameSite cookie handling and .NET Framework 4.7.2 patch

 As part of the January 2020 update to Azure App Service, .NET Framework patches that update how .NET framework apps handle the SameSite cookie property are being installed.
 The service is also deploying an App Service compatibility behavior that applies to all applications running on App Service for scenarios where a cookie has set the SameSite property to "None".

 .NET Core versions on the App Service platform already contain updates for SameSite cookie handling and aren’t changing as part of the January 2020 service update.

-The Azure App Service payload is being deployed throughout January 2020, with an estimated completion date of the end of January 2020 across the public Azure cloud, all App Service environments and national clouds.
+The Azure App Service payload is deploying throughout January 2020, with an estimated completion date of the end of January 2020 across the public Azure cloud, all App Service environments, and national clouds.
 See the latest information about the deployment.

-As the updates are deployed incrementally across the service, applications will start running on the newer App Service payload at different times during the deployment period.
-Developers can determine whether applications are running on the updated App Service payload by checking the version of App Service in the SCM site.
-The SCM site is available in the portal from the Development tools --> Advanced tools option.
+Since the updates are deployed incrementally across the service, applications will start running on the newer App Service payload at different times during the deployment period.
+Developers can determine if applications are running on the updated App Service payload by checking the version of App Service in the SCM site.
+The SCM site is available in the portal from the Development Tools --> Advanced Tools option.
 Alternatively, developers can navigate directly to the SCM site for an application using the following URL format: https://your-sitename-here.scm.azurewebsites.net.

 For Windows App Service sites, the home page of the SCM site shows the Azure App Service version.
 If the version is 18.104.22.168 (or later), then the associated application is running on the newly patched version of App Service.